gto76/python-cheatsheet/README.md

 Array
 -----
 **List that can hold only elements of predefined type.
-Available types are listed above.**
+Available types and their sizes are listed above.**

 ```python
 from array import array